Overall, publishing record requests is a powerful way to:

 Of course there are times when publishing doesn’t make sense.
 Deciding to have a policy of proactive publishing doesn't mean you publish everything.
 There will always be some cases where it's not appropriate to be publish, and they can choose to keep those requests/documents private.
 That way you can allay potential concerns that it has to be all or nothing.

-Sacramento County processed 2,549 FOIA requests with NextRequest software in 2018 alone.
-The county has been our customers for several years and during that time they have amassed quite the library of both published requests as well as public documents on their NextRequest portal with numbers in the thousands.
+The county processed 2,549 FOIA requests with NextRequest software in 2018 alone.
+The County has been out customer for several years and during that time they have amassed quite the library of both published requests as well as public documents on their NextRequest portal with numbers in the thousands.

 A quick search through the county’s published documents shows that a PDF published in 2016 has been downloaded 239 times.
 This means that the county has reduced up to 239 PRA requests to their agency by having this information publicly available online.
 The summation of all downloads of their published online records is in the thousands, ultimately saving the county thousands of hours of duplicate work.